 We all know how things developed as time progressed.
 You don’t need me to lead you down a sanitised rabbit hole of misery to recap the rest of last year, when all you have to do is turn on the TV or look at Twitter (don’t).
 Everyone was affected by the events of 2020, whether in terms physical, mental, emotional, romantic, financial, professional or a combination of all of these.
 Without disregarding the awfulness, I would like to go on for a bit about what we can take from the last year, using the example of the humble pub gig to highlight the importance of finding the joy in the generic.
 Bet you can’t wait for this.

 Picture this: a pub, probably in north west London.
 Not an awful amount of space, but the sofas and tables have been cleared to make way for a dance floor.
 Kitschy taxidermy animals mounted on the walls, each with the name of a middle-aged man.
 Underneath Dave the Badger, the drumkit, keyboard, guitars, bass and microphones glint under the precariously balanced, multicoloured lights.
 These bad boys make the room ten times hotter but add to the vibes.
 Pint glasses of water, some full, some half-drunk, sit nestled among a snaking maze of cables.
-The lead singer gleans some small respite from the one electric fan offering blissful cool air, of which there will always be an attempted hijack by those dancing, slowly melting under those precariously balanced multicoloured lights.
+The lead singer gleans some small respite from the one electric fan offering blissful cool air, of which there will always be an attempted hijack by those dancing, slowly melting under those precariously balanced lights.

 By the time the climactic screaming of Chelsea Dagger has subsided, you’re utterly exhausted.
 Gasping for water, your feet are killing you, your back is begging for mercy and your face is shiny with sweat, a few stray hairs stuck to your forehead.
 All you want is to sit down.